 Dining Chairs: Allow 24-32 inches for each place setting.

 Rugs: If you choose to place a rug under your dining table, the shape should match that of the table.
 While this is a general rule of thumb, a rectangular rug will work for an oval table and a square rug will work for a round table.
-For an appropriate rug size, measure your tabletop then add 24-30″ to each size.
+For an appropriate rug size, measure your tabletop then add 24-30″ to each side.

 Lighting: As with rugs, keep the general shape of your chandelier similar to the shape of your table.
 The width of the chandelier should range from half to three quarters the width of your table.